Steven-Grevera/Steven-Greveras-Portfolio/manual.md

 # AI Statement:

-Grammarly was used to assist in the spelling and grammar of this assignment.
+No AI was used in the creation of this project.

 ![image](https://github.com/user-attachments/assets/7f5ea821-57ec-463b-b376-9b4be58ae7d1)
 *Figure 218: Image of the player suffering from brain freeze.
 Image Taken By: Steven Grevera*